-- (2) Subclause (1) does not prevent any person entering the premises: - (a) if the other person also ordinarily resides at the premises; or - (b) if permitted under, and provided they comply with the requirements of, the Directions currently in force; or - (c) to attend or undertake work or provide or receive educational services; or Examples: a tradesperson for the purpose of carrying out repairs; a disability support worker; a vet; a person for end of life faith reasons.
+- (1) During the stay safe period, a person who ordinarily resides in Regional Victoria must not permit another person to enter the premises at which they ordinarily reside (whether or not entering any building on the premises). - (2) Subclause (1) does not operate to prevent any person entering the premises: - (a) if the other person also ordinarily resides at the premises; or - (b) if permitted under, and provided they comply with the requirements of, the Directions currently in force; or - (c) to provide or receive necessary goods or services; or

+(d) to attend or undertake work in accordance with clause 6 (attending work); or Examples: a tradesperson for the purpose of carrying out repairs, a disability support worker, a vet, a person for end of life faith reasons.